+Repeated courses

-Repeated courses - Only one course in your program may be repeated without special permission from Graduate Studies.
-If a course needs to be repeated, the two grades will be averaged when computing the GPA, and you must submit a 'petition for adjustment of academic requirements' at https://grad.sdsu.edu/current-students/forms and petition to allow the repeat on your program of study.
+Only one course in your program may be repeated without special permission from Graduate Studies.
+If a course needs to be repeated, the two grades will be averaged when computing the GPA, and you must submit a 'petition for adjustment of academic requirements' at https://grad.sdsu.edu/current-students/forms and petition to allow the repeat on your program of study and an increase in degree units for the degree.

+Incomplete grades

-Incomplete grades - Automatically become grades of "F" if not completed within one year (this appears as an incomplete charged - IC - on your transcript).
+Automatically become grades of "F" if not completed within one year (this appears as an incomplete charged - IC - on your transcript).
 You will submit an incomplete agreement through my.SDSU.edu.
 It is your responsibility to ensure that the appropriate faculty member submits a change of grade after you have met all requirements for your "incomplete" course.
 NOTE: You may not enroll in the course a second time to satisfy the conditions of the incomplete.